marwasha/vehicleControl/README.md

 These packages should be preinstalled on the lab laptop and otherwise can be installed on a local machine using pip3.
 The one that requires extra work is pygame but instructions can be found online

-Further Documentation can be found in each script.
-Hear is a high level overview
+TODO: Add Further Documentation in each script/module. \

+Here is a high level overview

 Scripts High Level: